 You’re probably still wondering about shared ownership’s features, benefits and how it could work for you.
-We’ve gathered up loads of frequently asked questions.
+We’ve gathered up some of the frequently asked questions.

 Shared ownership is an option for lots of people — probably more than you think.
 A smaller deposit makes it easier for first-time buyers to get on the ladder, and it's an easier way for separated couples to buy again with their individual share of joint assets.
 And with a smaller deposit and smaller mortgage required, it can be a great option for many families looking to get more space with a bigger home than they could afford to buy otherwise.

-No. Contrary to its confusing name, you're not sharing the house with other flatmates or buying it with someone you don't know.
+Only if you want to!
+Contrary to its name, you're not sharing the house with other flatmates or buying it with someone you don't know.

-Shared ownership means you own a share of the property, and a housing association owns the remaining share.
+Shared ownership means you own a share of the property, and a housing association owns the remaining share you don't buy.

 If you want to buy with a partner, friend, or sibling, that's totally fine.
 But your total combined income when you submit your application must be below £80k (£90k if you're in London).

 You'll have a lease, which is essentially the contract for the share you've bought.
 It means you've got the right to keep your home for a certain number of years (it will depend which type of shared ownership you purchase your home with but the term could be up to 990 years), but the land belongs to someone else.
 Your lease also sets out how much you need to pay each month, your responsibilities while living there and all the details of your agreement with the housing association.
 Make sure you go through it and ask lots of questions.
 Your solicitor can help you with this.

 Shared ownership properties tend to be either new-builds offered by housing associations, or 'resales' of existing shared ownership properties.
 There are a range of new properties available, which usually means fewer future repairs, and the chance to move in straight away without having to replace any ancient boilers.